Naturalis Biodiversity Center

 • Koninklijke Natuurkundige Vereeniging in Nederlandsch Indië.
 Natuurkundig tijdschrift voor Nederlandsch Indië.
 Jakarta (Batavia): Lange, 1851-1940

 Journal of the Physical Society from the former Dutch East Indies.
-Editions from 1851 through 1922 are available through the Biodiversity Heritage Library.https://www.biodiversitylibrary.org/bibliography/13350
+Editions from 1851 to 1922 are available through the Biodiversity Heritage Library.https://www.biodiversitylibrary.org/bibliography/13350

-• Husson, A.M., and Lipke Holthuis.
-“The Dates of Publication of “verhandelingen over De Natuurlijke Geschiedenis Der Nederlandsche Overzeesche Bezittingen” Edited by C. J. Temminck”.
+• A.M.
+Husson and L.B.
+Holthuis.
+“The Dates of Publication of 'Verhandelingen over De Natuurlijke Geschiedenis Der Nederlandsche Overzeesche Bezittingen' Edited by C. J. Temminck”.
 Zoologische Mededelingen 34, no. 2 (January 1955): 17–24.

 Related items